 Above from L-to-R are Earl Dwire, Steve Clark, Keene, Oscar Gahan, Charles B. Murphy (wearing badge) and Denver Dixon (Victor Adamson) in a scene from ROMANCE OF THE ROCKIES (Monogram, 1937), one of the lost/missing B westerns.

-Supposedly, Keene was the Mayor of Sherman Oaks, California around 1939, and he was off the screen for a couple years.
+In 1939, Keene became Honorary Mayor of Sherman Oaks, California, and local newspapers had story and photo coverage.
+Citizens weren't involved in the voting or election - he was given the Honorary Mayor title by the Sherman Oaks Chamber of Commerce membership.
+Tom was also off the screen for a couple years.
 Got an e-mail from Brent Davis, who lives in the area.
 Brent writes: "Being mayor of the communities such as Encino, Tarzana and Sherman Oaks is strictly an honorary position affording the individual an opportunity to attend a few cocktail parties and have their picture taken often.
 Keene was in real estate for a few years between motion picture and television assignments."
 Brent also sent me a couple of newspaper clippings about Keene/Powers being the 'other man' in a love triangle and divorce circa 1948.
-If you want a jpg image of the two clippings, send the Old Corral webmeister an e-mail.
+If you want a jpg image of the clippings, send the Old Corral webmeister an e-mail.

 Tom Keene's last starring series was back at Monogram in 1941-1942, and there were eight oaters, all of which were created by producer/director/jack-of-all trades Robert Emmett Tansey.

 On the upside, Arkansas 'Slim' Andrews and Frank Yaconelli were OK sidekicks and stuntwoman/great rider Betty Miles was around in several of the entries.
-And Keene, riding good looking cayuses named 'Rusty' and 'Prince', still had a youthful appearance though he was now in his mid forties.
+And Keene, riding good looking cayuses named Rusty and Prince, still had a youthful appearance though he was in his mid forties.

 In DRIFTIN' KID (Monogram, 1941), Keene essayed a dual role.
-Keene's last Monogram --- and his finale as a B-western hero --- was appropriately titled WHERE TRAILS END (Monogram, 1942), which had a wartime theme about a gang trying to corral ranches which had valuable tungsten deposits.
+His last Monogram - and his finale as a B-western lead - was appropriately titled WHERE TRAILS END (Monogram, 1942), which had a wartime theme about a gang trying to corral ranches which had valuable tungsten deposits.

-Some tidbits about the never ending 'musical chairs' with Monogram's cowboy heroes: the four films each that Keene and Tim McCoy did in the late 1930s for Monogram apparently were a stopgap measure that the studio needed to fulfill their release schedules and commitments.
-The reason was simple --- Monogram was preparing for the arrival of Tex Ritter.
+Some tidbits about the never ending musical chairs with Monogram's cowboy heroes: the four films each that Keene and Tim McCoy did in the late 1930s for Monogram apparently were a stopgap measure which the studio needed to fulfill their release schedules and commitments.
+The reason was simple - Monogram was preparing for the arrival of Tex Ritter.
 After several years and a bunch of films for Monogram, Ritter signed with Columbia in 1941 and would partner up with Bill Elliott.
-That left Monogram to find some quick 'hero help', and apparently, Tom Keene was available for the 1941-1942 series of eight.
-Later in 1942, the Rough Riders series would end due to Tim McCoy's return to the military and Buck Jones' death in the Cocoanut Grove nightclub fire.
+That left Monogram to find some quick "hero help", and Keene was available for the 1941-1942 series of eight.
+Later in 1942, the Rough Riders trio would end due to Tim McCoy's return to the military and Buck Jones' death in the Cocoanut Grove nightclub fire.
 The Range Busters would ride their last cinema trail in 1943.
-And then Bob Tansey brought out the Trail Blazers with Maynard and Gibson.
+And then Bob Tansey brought out the Trail Blazers with Ken Maynard and Hoot Gibson.
 Johnny Mack Brown came on board in the middle of 1943.
 And several years earlier, Jack Randall (Bob Livingston's brother) would begin and end his series, and there was the Renfrew of the Royal Mounted group with Jim Newill ... gads, my head spinneth !

 (From Old Corral image collection)